-Curriculum Practical Training (CPT)
+CurriculAR Practical Training (CPT)

 Curricular Practical Training (CPT) is defined as any required or optional internship that is an integral part of the established curriculum for a program of study.
 Only internships that are directly related to the course curriculum qualify as CPT and can be either an optional or required part of the program.

 Requirements Specific to Curricular Practical Training (CPT)